jacobweber/coverArt/README.md

 Works with iTunes 8.x or greater, on Mac OS 10.5 or Windows XP.
 Also compatible with other operating systems, with some changes.

 You must have Python installed to run this script, and version 2.5.1 or greater is recommended.
 For Mac OS 10.5, the built-in Python will work.
 Mac OS 10.6 users should install Python 2.6.4 (see below).
-For other operating systems, you can download it [here](from http://www.python.org/download/).
+For other operating systems, you can download it from [here](http://www.python.org/download/).

 # Initial Setup